robertblackwell/litetest/README.md

 I have added a `composer.json` file to the package so that it can be installed via composer.

 Composers autoloader can now be used instead of the original `LitetestPHP.php` if one so chooses.
-The package tests and the command line tool use composer autoloader.
+The package tests and the command line tool use composer autoloader. __NOTE__ : see below for more details as the phar version of the command line tool does not use composer.

 ### Colors